Motorcyclist dead after head-on collision on Highway 90, trooper says - NewsBreak

 MARION COUNTY, S.C.
 (WBTW) — The driver of a disabled SUV was killed and another driver was hurt Tuesday night in a crash in Marion County, according to the South Carolina Highway Patrol.
 It happened at about 9:25 p.m. on Highway 76 near Laughlin Road, which is about four miles west of Marion.
 According to […]

 HORRY COUNTY, S.C.
-(WPDE) — An Horry County deputy was involved in a crash on Highway 501 North and Hardwick Road Thursday, according to a county official.
-The deputy was transported to the hospital with non-life-threatening injuries.
-NEW: New $180K homes in Horry County possible through partnership, company says.
+(WBTW) — An Horry County Sheriff’s Office deputy was injured in a crash Thursday, according to a sheriff’s office spokesperson.
+The crash happened in the area of Highway 501 and Highway 22, according to a News13 employee who drove by the crash.
+It appeared to involve a tractor-trailer.
+Horry County Sheriff’s Office […]

 WMBF